Can Language Models Teach Weaker Agents? Teacher Explanations Improve Students via Personalization: Experiment Results

 \subsection{RQ1: Can a teacher LLM intervene at test time to improve a student LLM's predictions?}

-Our first research question asks whether LLMs act as strong teachers of weaker agents by intervening on their reasoning.
+Our first research question asks if LLMs can improve students by intervening on their reasoning at test time.
 While the main goal is to analyze the behavior of model-based teachers, we also experiment with human teachers to establish a ceiling on the capabilities of an LLM teacher.
+These human teachers are people who authored the (human) explanations in the datasets we experiment with and were crowdsourced in prior works.

-\paragraph{Study Design.} We compare the accuracy obtained by the student model at different intervention budgets.
+\textbf{Study Design.} We compare the accuracy obtained by the student model at different intervention budgets.
 For the purpose of this study, the intervention happens at random data points while we vary the student and teacher.
 In particular, we compare four intervention setups: (1) a human teacher paired with a smaller student model, (2) a human teacher paired with a larger student model, (3) a larger teacher model paired with a smaller student model, and (4) a smaller teacher model paired with a larger student model.
 For the main experiments, the student and the teacher are chosen from the same model family.

-\paragraph{Main Results.} Figure \ref{fig:rq1_strategyqa_flan} shows the results on StrategyQA.
+\textbf{Main Results.} Figure \ref{fig:rq1_strategyqa_flan} shows the results on StrategyQA with Flan-T5 models.
 A human teacher's intervention on the explanations of both smaller and larger Flan-T5 models exhibits a monotonically increasing accuracy trend.
-Larger model teachers can also teach smaller student models to perform the task.
+Larger model teachers can also improve smaller student models.
 Flan-T5-Large obtains an accuracy of 58\% when always utilizing its own explanations but obtains up to 63\% accuracy when reasoning with the larger Flan-T5-XL's explanations.
 Intuitively, a larger student model does not benefit from a smaller teacher model's explanations, as we observe a monotonically decreasing trend.
-Interestingly, we also observe that the combinations of model teacher and model student converge at 100\% budget, i.e., a larger model with worse explanations does about as well as a smaller model with stronger explanations.
-Our results generalize to other models (LLaMA), datasets (CommonsenseQA, GSM8k) and even when the student and the teacher belong to different model families (see Appendix \ref{appendix: RQ1_results} for details).
-In summary, we conclude that: \textit{for complex reasoning tasks, LLMs can indeed act as teachers of weaker models by intervening on their reasoning, and more intervention typically leads to better performance, although humans are still better teachers.}
+Our results generalize to other models (LLaMA), datasets (CommonsenseQA, GSM8k) and even when the student and the teacher belong to different model families.
+In fact, when the teacher (LLaMA-65B) is much stronger than the student (LLaMA-7B), the margin of improvement is also higher, about 8\% (statistically significant with $p = 0.01$).
+See Appendix \ref{appendix: RQ1_results} for these additional RQ1 results.
+In summary, we conclude that: \textit{for complex reasoning,LLMs can indeed effectively intervene and improve weaker models, and more intervention typically leads to better performance, although humans explanations improve more.}